 What do blepharoplasty scars look like?

 Blepharoplasty is associated with minimal scarring as the incisions are often well positioned within natural skin folds.
 The blepharoplasty scars are barely noticeable when they are placed within the upper eyelid skinfold so that anyone will not be able to see any scarring.
-You will need to be reviewed at one week after your procedure by one of our nursing team.
-Your incisions will be reviewed and customised recommendations will be given on how to improve the appearance of blepharoplasty scarring.
+You will need to be reviewed one week after your procedure by one of our nursing team.
+Your incisions will be reviewed, and customised recommendations will be given to improve the appearance of blepharoplasty scarring.

-Any type of surgical procedure including blepharoplasty results in a mild degree of bruising and swelling which will disappear after four weeks.
-In some cases, bruising and swelling may take up to 3 months to settle down completely depending on the extent of surgical correction for droopy eyelids.
+Any surgical procedure, including blepharoplasty, results in a mild degree of bruising and swelling that will disappear after four weeks.
+In some cases, bruising and swelling may take up to 3 months to settle down completely, depending on the extent of surgical correction for droopy eyelids.
 Drooping eyelid surgery is a permanent treatment to get rid of eyelid ptosis.
 The natural ageing process may mean that a small degree of eyelid droopiness may return over time.
 There are several effective treatments to address this when required.
 Whether future treatment is required or not will depend on the severity of the initial eyelid drooping.

 How much does blepharoplasty cost?

-Blepharoplasty Surgery at Centre for Surgery starts at £1995 for upper eyelid surgery under local anaesthetic.
-If you would prefer a general anaesthetic, treatment prices start from £2495.
+Blepharoplasty Surgery at Centre for Surgery starts at £2995 for upper eyelid surgery under local anaesthetic.
+If you prefer a general anaesthetic, treatment prices start from £3495.
 An accurate quotation will be given to you once you have had your face-to-face consultation with your surgeon.
-We are for the full range of finance options including 0% finance for eligible patients through our specialist finance partner, Chrysalis Finance.
-Chrysalis Finance specialises in the provision of medical finance for a wide range of cosmetic surgery procedures.
+We offer the full range of finance options, including 0% finance for eligible patients, through our specialist finance partner, Chrysalis Finance.
+Chrysalis Finance specialises in medical finance for a wide range of cosmetic surgery procedures.

 You will be allocated a dedicated patient coordinator to act as your personal point of contact throughout your patient journey with us at Centre for Surgery in London.